OpenSecuritySummit/oss-website/content/sessions/2024/Jan/Governance/Battling-the-coming-wave-Understanding-cybersecurity-in-2024.md

-title        : Battling the coming wave, Understanding cybersecurity in 2024 track        : Risk and Governance project      : Risk and Governance type         : working-session topics       : featured     : event        : mini-summit when_year    : 2024
+title        : Battling the coming wave, Understanding cybersecurity in 2024 track        : Risk and Governance project      : Risk and Governance topics       : cybersecurity in 2024 featured     : event        : mini-summit when_year    : 2024